Securing a VA loan with bad credit isn't impossible, but it is common for many lenders to have a more stringent credit requirements.

 Instead of focusing on what is "bad" credit, let's concentrate on what kind of credit score you need right now to move forward with the VA loan approval process.

 The VA doesn't have a credit score requirement.
 Instead, the agency simply requires prospective borrowers to be considered a "satisfactory credit risk."
 It defines the phrase a bit, but it's still rather wide open.

 But it's also not the VA lending you money.

 The agency basically insures a portion of the mortgage.
 It's VA-approved lenders who are on the hook for the bulk in the event of default.
 They want to insulate themselves from risk as much as possible, and one way they do so is by requiring borrowers to hit a specific credit benchmark.

-In today's lending climate, most VA lenders require a score of at least 620.
+In today's lending climate, a 660 FICO score is a common cutoff among some VA lenders.
 If your spouse will be obligated on the loan, he or she will need to hit the same benchmark.

 The average FICO score through September of 2019 for VA purchase borrowers is 709, compared to 730 to 750 averages for conventional loans backed by Fannie Mae and Freddie Mac, respectively, according to mortgage software provider Ellie Mae.

 It really depends on how you define "bad" or "less than perfect" credit.
 You can certainly have blemishes on your credit report and maintain at least a 660 score.
 You can even have a history of bankruptcy or foreclosure and still obtain a VA loan.